robin-norwood/katacoda/organize-terraform-code/step2.md

-Now that you have a monolithic configuration to work with, in this step you will seperate the configuration into two files, one for your "dev" environment, and one for "prod".
+Now that you have a monolithic configuration to work with, in this step you will separate the configuration into two files, one for your "dev" environment, and one for "prod".

-## Seperate Configuration Files
+## Separate Configuration Files

 In this step, you will separate your production and development environments into two configuration files.